 Both PureVPN and TorGuard claim that Netflix works but this isn’t exactly true.

-All the PureVPN servers (Netherlands, Canada, United States, and United Kingdom) were blocked by Netflix.
+All the PureVPN servers (Netherlands, Canada, and the United Kingdom) except those in the United States were blocked by Netflix.

 Torrenting and P2P